 That morning, Marie asks Meursault if he loves her.
 He responds: 1) that's an irrelevant question, and 2) no, he doesn't.

 Marie is sad, but not enough to gather her dignity and head for the door.

-As the two fix their lunch, a fight breaks out in Raymond’s room; they hear a woman’s loud shrill.
-The duo gathers, along with others on the landing, to witness Raymond hitting the woman repeatedly.
+As the two fix their lunch, a fight breaks out in Raymond's room; they hear a woman's loud shriek.
+The duo gathers, along with others on the landing, to witness Raymond hitting a woman repeatedly.

 Was that even part of the plan?

 Luckily, a cop shows up, so the woman runs to him for protection.

 The cop questions Raymond, who disrespectfully smokes a cigarette.
 The policeman responds by smacking Raymond across the face.